rtroper/github-tutorial/README.md

 ![select branch in github](/images/select-branch-in-github.png)

 Once the new branch is selected, click the '*New pull request*' button to the right of the 'Branch' button.
-Make sure there is a descriptive title and description for the pull request and then click the '*Create pull request*' button to the lower right.
+Make sure there is a descriptive title and a more detailed description for the pull request and then click the '*Create pull request*' button to the lower right.

 ![create pull request](/images/create-pull-request.png)